 Each CPC shall report sport fishery catches of Pacific bluefin tuna semi-annually to the Director.
 Each CPC shall continue to ensure that catches of Pacific bluefin tuna by sportfishing vessels operating under its jurisdiction are reduced in a manner commensurate with reductions in commercial catches.

-During 2019 and 2020, in the IATTC Convention Area, combined total commercial catches of Pacific bluefin tuna by all CPCs shall not exceed the catch limit of 6,200 metric tons.
-No CPC shall exceed 3,500 metric tons in 2019.
+During 2021, in the IATTC Convention Area, combined total commercial catches of Pacific bluefin tuna by all CPCs shall not exceed the catch limit of 3,925 metric tons.

+Noting that the United States could catch up to 425 metric tons in any year within the biennial limit under Resolution C-18-01, the United States may catch up to 425 metric tons in 2021, and any catches that exceed 300 metric tons shall be subtracted from the catch limit to be adopted for 2022.
+The catch limit for the United States will be subtracted and reserved from the total catch limit in paragraph 3 for the exclusive use of the United States.

-Any CPC other than Mexico with historical commercial catches of Pacific bluefin tuna in the Convention Area may catch 600 metric tons of Pacific bluefin tuna in commercial fisheries in 2019 and 2020, combined, but not exceeding 425 metric tons in any year.
-The 600 metric ton catch limit for each CPC under this paragraph will be subtracted and reserved from the total catch limit in paragraph 3 for the exclusive use of that CPC.
+Noting that Mexico could catch up to 3,500 metric tons in any year within the biennial limit under Resolution C-18-01, Mexico may catch up to 3,500 metric tons in 2021, and any catches that exceed 3,000 metric tons shall be subtracted from the catch limit to be adopted for 2022.
+The catch limit for Mexico will be subtracted and reserved from the total catch limit in paragraph 3 for the exclusive use of Mexico.

-Any over-harvest shall be deducted from catch in the following year in accordance with Paragraph 3 of Resolution C-18-02 [Amendment to Resolution C-16-08].
-Over-harvest of the biennial catch limits established in Resolution C-16-08 shall be deducted from catch limits applicable to this Resolution.
+Any over-harvest shall be deducted from catch limit in the following year in accordance with Paragraph 3 of Resolution C-18-02 [Amendment to Resolution C-16-08].
+Over-harvest of the biennial catch limits established in Resolution C-18-01 shall be deducted from catch limits applicable to this Resolution.

-Under-harvest of biennial catch limits established in Resolution C-16-08 shall be added to catch limits applicable to this Resolution in accordance with Paragraph 4 of Resolution C-18-02.
+Under-harvest of biennial catch limits established in Resolution C-18-01 shall be added to catch limits applicable to this Resolution in accordance with Paragraph 4 of Resolution C-18-02.